-The site is currently undergoing major reconstruction.
+The site is always under construction, just like the interstate highways.
 Some links may not be active yet.

 This site not only has my paternal (Hammons and Robbins) lineages, but also my maternal (Blackburn and Couch) connections.
 The various families can be researched in the Family Section.

-The most distant known Hamond* ancestor of this genetic line is John & Katherine Hamond of Scarning, Norfolk, England.
-John was probably born between 1490 and 1500.
+The most distant known Hamond* ancestor of this genetic line is John1 & Katherine2 Hamond of Scarning, Norfolk, England.
+John1 was probably born between 1490 and 1500.
 His exact birth date and location is unknown though he is often shown as being born in Scarning.